andersonopt/website/content/book-a-demo.md

 # Book a demo

 We'd love to show you what we can do.
-Please reach out for product demos, pricing, or any other questions you might have.
+Please reach out for product demos, pricing, or any other questions have.
 We look forward to speaking with you.

 {{< /column >}}